The key to calm, positive meal times is a healthy feeding relationship with an appropriate division of responsibilities between adults and children.

 Model the Habits You Want Children to Develop

 Young children do not automatically know how to eat like adults.
-They learn how to eat and how to behave at the table by watching their most important role model, you, for developing lifelong, healthy eating habits.
+They learn how to behave at the table by watching their most important role model, you, for developing lifelong, healthy eating habits.

 Enjoy the Foods You Want Your Children to Enjoy